PlotMap: Automated Layout Design for Building Game Worlds: Conclusion

 \section{Conclusion}

-In this work we introduced new tools to support stories with game maps through an automated plot facility layout design process.
-We demonstrated that by employing plot facility layout design, we can utilize existing story and map generation techniques, and help the designer visualize the narrative potential of a story domain.
-The RL-based approach introduced can rapidly provide solutions and adapt to user intervention, making it suitable for a real-time human-AI co-design workflow.
-This approach has potential in many game design applications, such as map design, playtime quest generation/adaptation and story debugging; but also potential applications in other domains involving spatial layouts subject to constraints, such as the design of large office buildings or manufacturing plants.
+In this work we introduced new methods to support stories with game maps through an automated plot facility layout design process.
+We demonstrated that this approach allows us to utilize existing story and map generation techniques, and visualize the spatial implications of a story and the narrative potential of a map.
+We present two methods for solving plot facility layout tasks: an EC based approach through CMA-ES, and an RL based approach, suitable for different representations of the underlying maps.
+With extensive quantitative and qualitative studies, we show that the EC based approach can rapidly provide accurate solutions for tasks with a practical scale, while the RL based approach has the potential to better support human-in-the-loop map design workflows.
+The concept of plot facility layout design has potential in many game design applications, such as map design, playtime quest generation/adaptation and story debugging; but also potential applications in other domains involving spatial layouts subject to constraints, such as the design of large office buildings or manufacturing plants.